-This morning Ezra and I went out to Alet-les-bains, our local source to collect water.
+This morning, Ezra and I went out to Alet-les-bains, our local source to collect water.
 Then we were going to go for a quick walk with the dogs.
-He mentioned a small track he noticed a few times on the other side of the railway tracks and thought it might be interesting to explore a bit.
+He mentioned a small track he had noticed a few times on the other side of the railway tracks and thought it might be interesting to explore a bit.

 Drove on and on until an ancient gateway appeared with a notice that said privé but also said things like dogs must be kept on a lead and do not start fires, which seemed to suggest that other people did go there sometimes.
-We ignored it and drove on, passing two farm houses with the usual snarl of old machinery and a few beasts wandering about.
+We ignored it and drove on, passing two farmhouses with the usual snarl of old machinery and a few beasts wandering about.

-Tried to turn round: the wheels spun covering us with sticky mud and not moving the car except to creep it a bit further to the ravine-like edge.
+Tried to turn round.
+The wheels spun, covering us with sticky mud and not moving the car except to creep it a bit further to the ravine-like edge.

 Heroically did things with branches and car mats to no avail, while Ezra stood looking like a potential victim from a John Carpenter film called Lost in a mountain pass without so much as a Mars Bar.